stefanbohne/bynar/docs/tutorial.rst

 where `a`, `b`, ..., `z` can be any statement.
 This will try to execute `a`, and if that rejects try `b`, and so on, and reject if everything fails.

-How can a statement fail?
-That's what the `fail` statement is for.
+How can a statement be rejected?
+That's what the `reject` statement is for.
 It fails unconditionally and is thus only rarely useful.

 The normal `let`-expression will result in an error if the pattern cannot be matched against the value.
 Therefore we cannot us it in a `switch`-statement.

-Using the `try`-statement we can turn those errors into match failures.
+Using the `try`-statement we can turn those errors into rejections.
 So instead of failing completely a failure to match the pattern would backtrack and try the next `case` in a surrounding `switch`.